finalcut/finalcut.github.io/_posts/2006-08-29-firebug-and-gmail-make-friends.markdown

 title: "Firebug and Gmail - make friends!"
 date: 2006-08-29
 comments: false
-categories:
- - gmail
- - firebug
+category: firefox
+tags: [firebug,gmail]
 ---
-This is my final post, I hope, on the topic of Firebug and Gmail compatability.
+This is my final post, I hope, on the topic of Firebug and Gmail compatibility.
 A recent reader of my blog has posted a [xpi hack that will get Firebug to not interact with Gmail ](http://www.paulchaplin.com/blog/firebug- and-gmail-friends-at-last/)at all so you can keep a Gmail tab open and keep Firebug active.